Avetorus/startup-tugas/replit.md

 ## First-Time Setup Flow

-### Setup Wizard
+### Setup Wizard (Dedicated Routes)
-When the system starts with no companies, users are guided through:
+When the system starts with no data, users are guided through a dedicated setup flow:

+1. **`/setup`** - Entry point that checks system status and routes appropriately
-1. **Company Registration**: Create the holding company (name, code, currency, timezone, address)
+2. **`/setup/company`** - Company registration (name, code, currency, timezone, address)
-2. **Admin Account Creation**: Create the first Super Admin user
-3. **Login**: Redirect to login after setup complete
+3. **`/setup/admin-user`** - Super Admin account creation linked to the company
+4. **Completion** - Setup pages are permanently locked and user is redirected to login

+### Setup Locking
+Once the system is initialized (company + admin created):
+- All setup routes (`/setup`, `/setup/company`, `/setup/admin-user`) show a "Setup Complete" lock screen
+- Automatic redirect to `/login` after 3 seconds
+- This prevents accidental reconfiguration of the ERP foundation

 ### Setup Endpoints (Public)
-- `GET /api/setup/status` - Check if system needs setup
+- `GET /api/setup/status` - Check system status; returns `pendingCompany` when admin setup is needed
 - `POST /api/setup/company` - Create first company (only when no companies exist)
-- `POST /api/setup/admin` - Create first admin (only after company exists)
+- `POST /api/setup/admin` - Create first admin (only after company exists, no users)

+### Page Refresh Resilience
+The admin step fetches the pending company ID from the API (`setupStatus.pendingCompany`), not just sessionStorage, ensuring the setup flow survives page refreshes.

 ### Post-Login Onboarding
 Dashboard shows onboarding checklist with tasks: